Tampere/Thingsee-API/readme.md

 The API responds to HTTP POST at /events.
 The payload is assumed to be exactly what the ThingSee Cloud pushes.

 ###Reading data
-The  API responds to HTTP GET at /events.
+The  API responds to HTTP GET at /events and at /devices.

-Without URI parameters, a JSON containing the last 50 events is returned.
+Hitting /events without URI parameters, a JSON containing the last 50 events is returned.

 Possible parameters are:
 /events{device?}{sensor?}{limit?}